viamrobotics/docs/docs/tutorials/projects/make-a-plant-watering-robot.md

 {{% /alert %}}

-## Get ready to program your plant watering robot
+## Program your plant watering robot

 {{<gif webm_src="/tutorials/plant-watering-pi/plant-watering-video.webm" mp4_src="/tutorials/plant-watering-pi/plant-watering-video.mp4" alt="The plant watering robot on a white desk.
 Camera goes up to the watering tube and pulls it out, showing the drip.">}}